William McFadzean: First World War

 Shortly after the outbreak of the First World War, members of the Ulster division were urged to join the British Army to form an infantry division.
 McFadzean enlisted in the 14th Battalion of The Royal Irish Rifles as a private.
 The regiment was to form part of the 36th (Ulster) Division.
 After completing training, firstly at Finner Camp in Ireland and then Seaforth in England, McFadzean and his regiment embarked for the Western Front in October 1915.

 The 36th Division was stationed near Thiepval Wood from March 1916 and would be involved in the upcoming Battle of the Somme, for which it was tasked with advancing to Grandcourt.
 In the early hours of 1 July 1916, McFadzean's battalion was assembled in Thiepval Wood in preparation for the advance.
 While an artillery barrage on the opposing German trenches was in progress, he was one of the bombardiers priming supplies of hand grenades.
 In handling a box of grenades, the box fell into a crowded trench and two of the grenades' safety pins were dislodged.
 McFadzean threw himself on top of them before they exploded, killing him but injuring only one other.
 For his action, he was posthumously awarded the Victoria Cross (VC).
 The VC, instituted in 1856, was the highest award for valour that could be bestowed on a soldier of the British Empire.
 The citation, published in the London Gazette read:

 Letters of condolences were written to McFadzean's father by the commander of the Ulster Volunteers, Lieutenant Colonel Spencer Chichester, and Colonel F. O. Bowen, the commander of 14th Battalion.
 King George V also wrote to the family and provided train tickets to travel to the VC investiture at Buckingham Palace.
 McFadzean was buried in Thiepval Wood; his grave was later lost.
-He is remembered on the Thiepval Memorial.